Police clear pro-Palestinian protesters from Columbia University’s Hamilton Hall

-NEW YORK — (AP) — Police officers carrying zip ties and riot shields stormed a Columbia University building being occupied by pro-Palestinian protesters, streaming in through a window late Tuesday and arresting dozens of people.
+NEW YORK — (AP) — The pro-Palestinian demonstration that paralyzed Columbia University ended in dramatic fashion late Tuesday, with police carrying riot shields swarming the Ivy League campus, bursting into an administration building protesters took over the previous night and making dozens of arrests.

-The protesters had seized the administration building, known as Hamilton Hall, more than 20 hours earlier in a major escalation as demonstrations against the Israel-Hamas war spread on college campuses nationwide.

-A statement released by a Columbia spokesperson said officers entered the campus after the university requested help.
-A tent encampment on the school's grounds began nearly two weeks ago to protest the Israel-Hamas war.
+A statement released by a Columbia spokesperson said New York City officers entered the campus after the university requested help.
+A tent encampment on the school's grounds to protest the Israel-Hamas war was cleared, along with Hamilton Hall where a stream of officers used a ladder to climb through a second-floor window.
+Protesters seized the hall about 20 hours earlier.

 “After the University learned overnight that Hamilton Hall had been occupied, vandalized, and blockaded, we were left with no choice,” the school said.
 “The decision to reach out to the NYPD was in response to the actions of the protesters, not the cause they are championing.
 We have made it clear that the life of campus cannot be endlessly interrupted by protesters who violate the rules and the law.”

-NYPD spokesman Carlos Nieves said he had no immediate reports of any injuries following the melee.
-The arrests — where protesters had shrugged off an earlier ultimatum to abandon the encampment Monday or be suspended — unfolded as other universities stepped up efforts to end the protests.
+NYPD spokesman Carlos Nieves said he had no immediate reports of any injuries.
+The arrests occurred after protesters had shrugged off an earlier ultimatum to abandon the encampment Monday or be suspended and unfolded as other universities stepped up efforts to end demonstrations against the Israel-Hamas war that were inspired by Columbia.

+An encampment at the college, part of the City University of New York system, has been up since Thursday.
+After police arrived on campus Tuesday, NYPD officers lowered a Palestinian flag atop the City College flagpole, balled it up and tossed it to the ground before raising an American flag.

-Police have swept through other campuses across the U.S. over the last two weeks, leading to confrontations and more than 1,000 arrests nationwide.
+Police have swept through other campuses across the U.S. over the last two weeks, leading to confrontations and more than 1,000 arrests.
 In rarer instances, university officials and protest leaders struck agreements to restrict the disruption to campus life and upcoming commencement ceremonies.

+Brown University, another member of the Ivy League, reached an agreement Tuesday with protesters on its Rhode Island campus.
+Demonstrators said they would close their encampment in exchange for administrators taking a vote to consider divestment in October.
+The compromise appeared to mark the first time a U.S. college has agreed to vote on divestment in the wake of the protests.

 Columbia's police action happened on the 56th anniversary of a similar move to quash an occupation of Hamilton Hall by students protesting racism and the Vietnam War.